erofs/docs/src/imagefs.md

 ## The solution

+Our way to resolve this is *read/write separation at the filesystem level*: distribute remote data in a reliable, read-only archive format to prevent any serious inconsistencies, and then prepare the writable layer by reusing a trusted generic filesystem or generating a new filesystem locally.

+By the way, it does NOT mean a simple archive format won't have any inconsistency or corruption, but since it only contains necessary metadata like inodes and directories, either such inconsistency is not harmful (and can even be ignored) or should be a common issue either resolved in the VFS (e.g.
+_directory hardlinks_) or needs to be resolved by any specific filesystem which needs to parse filesystem metadata, including FUSE.

 EROFS is designed as a simple, flexible immutable filesystem format similar to previous archive formats such as tar, zip, and cpio as well as the CD-ROM filesystems with the following advanced highlights:

- - Since it's just like an advanced archive format, its metadata cannot become severely inconsistent, and the kernel implementation should be able to bear any on-disk corruption by design;
+ - Since it's just like an advanced archive format _(basically equivalent to unpacking packages)_, its metadata cannot become severely inconsistent, and the kernel implementation should be able to bear any on-disk corruption by design;